-Workforce WindsorEssex has been approved as a certified living wage employer for 2018 & 2019, which means all full and part-time employees make more than the region’s living wage threshold.
+Workforce WindsorEssex has been approved as a certified living wage employer since 2018, which means all full and part-time employees make more than the region’s living wage threshold.
 We encourage other employers to also register by visiting the Windsor & Essex County Health Unit’s website at www.wechu.org/living-wage/apply-today.

 What is a living wage?